getsentry/sentry-docs/src/collections/_documentation/platforms/python/aiohttp.md

     $ pip install --upgrade 'sentry-sdk=={% sdk_version sentry.python %}'
     ```

+2. If you're on Python 3.6, you also need the `aiocontextvars` package:

+    ```bash
+    $ pip install --upgrade aiocontextvars
+    ```

-2. Initialize the SDK before starting the server:
+3. Initialize the SDK before starting the server:

     ```python
     import sentry_sdk